lukskul/Vessel-Mechanic-Log/README.md

 - ⚡ **Lightweight** – Optimized for speed and minimal resource usage.
 - 🌐 **Decentralized** – Fully functional on **IPFS** and **GitHub Pages**, no backend required.

-## 🔹 Adding New Vessels
-How do i add new Vessels?
-Why are my added Vessels not showing up on the app?
-### **1. Before adding any new Vessels you MUST DO THIS!! **
-// Run : node watcher.js
-What Does it Do? **watcher.js**.
-This file will update the fileIndex.json array.

 # 🚀 - Contributing Guide

 Welcome to the **Vessel Mechanic Log** project!
 We’re excited that you want to contribute.
 Whether you're fixing bugs, adding new features, or adding information, this guide will walk you through the steps to get started.